parkermac/LO/obs/README.md

 - **nceiCoastal** Data from WCOA and other North American coastal cruises with carbon data.
 Good for carbon data on the WA/OR shelf.
 The original data came from: https://www.ncei.noaa.gov/data/oceans/ncei/ocads/metadata/0219960.html.
   - bottle 2011-2017 in the LO model domain, good DIC and TA, 41-56 casts per year
   - ctd None
 - **collias** Historic Data collected by Eugene Collias.
 368,858 results from the years 1932 until 1975.
 Data was collected using approximately 15-20 different methods and captures 9 different parameters.
 Data came from https://apps.ecology.wa.gov/eim/search/Eim/EIMSearchResults.aspx?ResultType=EIMStudyTab&LocationWRIAs=2 (Select the dropdown menu for Collias and then select Download.
 This tirggers an EIM request and eventually they get it to you.)
+And here is a source of more information: https://apps.ecology.wa.gov/eim/search/Detail/Detail.aspx?DetailType=Study&SystemProjectId=99971885 with links to some great studies.
   - bottle 1932-1975.
 Missing 1943-1948 and 1973.
 Good SA, CT and DO, then less for NO3, NO2, and SiO4.
   - ctd None.